-This year, our bibliometric data supplier Elsevier examined more than 134 million citations to 16.5 million journal articles, article reviews, conference proceedings, books and book chapters published over five years.
-The data includes more than 27,950 active peer-reviewed journals indexed by Elsevier's Scopus database and all indexed publications between 2018 and 2022.
-Citations to these publications made in the six years from 2018 to 2023 are also collected.
+This year, our bibliometric data supplier Elsevier provided us for examination more than 157 million citations to 18 million journal articles, article reviews, conference proceedings, books and book chapters published over five years.
+The data include over 30,000 active peer-reviewed journals indexed by Elsevier's Scopus database and all indexed publications between 2019 and 2023.
+Citations to these publications made from 2019 to 2024 are also collected.